splunk/public-o11y-docs/apm/apm-use-cases/apm-use-cases-intro.rst

 .. _apm-use-cases-intro:

 *******************************************************************************************************
-Scenarios: Troubleshoot errors and monitor application performance using Splunk APM
+Scenarios for troubleshooting errors and monitoring application performance using Splunk APM
 *******************************************************************************************************

 .. meta::